TIMMAYTHETOOLMANN/nits-universal-hero/src/prd.md

 **Critical Questions**: How do we balance AI sophistication with user control?
 How do we validate custom pattern effectiveness?

 ## Reflection
-This approach uniquely combines enterprise-grade forensic analysis with user-customizable AI patterns, creating a platform that grows with user expertise while maintaining professional credibility through its cyberpunk-forensic aesthetic and comprehensive feature set.
+This approach uniquely combines enterprise-grade forensic analysis with user-customizable AI patterns and autonomous learning capabilities, creating a self-improving platform that grows with user expertise while maintaining professional credibility through its cyberpunk-forensic aesthetic and comprehensive feature set.
+The autonomous training system ensures continuous evolution of detection capabilities without requiring manual pattern engineering expertise.